Affiliate links on Android Authority may earn us a commission. Learn more.

 With the Galaxy S3, Samsung was finally on even footing with Apple.
 Remember that the first iPhone came out in 2007, giving the Cupertino company a significant head start in the premium smartphone market as compared to Samsung.
 But the iPhone 5, Apple’s smartphone that launched the same year as the Galaxy S3, sold about the same amount of units as the S3.
 This made the Galaxy S3 the first bonafide “iPhone killer.”

-In 2012, Samsung posted record-setting profits, thanks largely to the success of the Galaxy S3.
+In 2012, Samsung posted record-setting profits, thanks mainly to the success of the Galaxy S3.
 In the years to come, it will be impossible to talk about the best smartphones of all time without mentioning this one.

 Samsung Galaxy S3 fast facts:

 - The Galaxy S3 launched with Android 4.0.4 Ice Cream Sandwich.
 Its final official update was Android 4.4 KitKat.

 - Samsung sold 10 million units of the Galaxy S3 in just 55 days after it became available in stores.

 - Some Galaxy S3 units only had 1GB of RAM, while others had 2GB.
 One variant even had 1.5GB.
 This and other discrepancies in internal hardware caused a lot of confusion in the custom ROM community, as specific ROMs would only work on specific devices.

 - Samsung would have sold even more Galaxy S3 units if it didn’t face a manufacturing problem with a blue colorway.
 A defect in the production process resulted in Samsung needing to destroy hundreds of thousands of plastic back panels, which caused a shortage in the supply of the popular device.

 - In 2012, the price of the phone was $599, or about $775 in 2023 dollars.

 Samsung Galaxy S4: The reigning champion